Home » WordPress Tutorials » Maintenance » How to Create a Twitter Widget for WordPress

 How to Create a Twitter Widget for WordPress

-The success of your website and the amount of traffic that it gets could be determined only by the fact whether you are present in the social networks or not.
-We’ve already covered the topics of how to build the so-called “social proof” by adding a Facebook like button to your website, the topic on how to add facebook like box was covered, as well.
+The success of your website and the amount of traffic that it gets could be determined only by the fact whether you are present on the social networks or not.
+We’ve already covered the topics of how to build the so-called “social proof” by adding a Facebook Like button to your website, and the topic of how to add a Facebook Like Box was covered, as well.

 In our WordPress Tutorials, you can find articles on How to Add YouTube Subscribe Button in WordPress, and the photo-based social network – Instagram was not missed.